2023 Trades Fair!

 The first Women in Trades Fair was held on Saturday, November 10, 1979 at the Seattle Labor Temple on First Avenue in downtown Seattle.
 It featured workshops with topics such as How to Enter the Trades, Overcoming Math Anxiety, Affirmative Action - Racism & Sexism on the Job, and How to Survive in the Trades.
 There were booths & demonstrations that showcased carpentry, electrical, firefighting, appliance repair, forklift driving and more.
 It was interpreted for the deaf and child care was provided.
 The event was produced by Mechanica & the University YWCA with support from, to name a few, the King County Women's Program, Operating Engineers Local 302, The Seattle Office of Women's Rights, the DOL Women's Bureau, National Electrical Contractor's Association and more.
 It was an ambitious undertaking and an inspiration to everyone who attended.

-So.
-It's 2020 and forty Trade Fairs have come and gone.
-Every current tradeswoman, at some time in her career, experiences the same struggles as did those women in 1979.
+Over forty Trade Fairs have come and gone.
+Every current tradeswoman, at some time in her career, experiences the same struggles as did those women in 1978.
 The percentage of women working in skilled trades remains dismal and sometimes the glass ceiling seems to get thicker and thicker.
 But the modern tradeswoman pushes on like a dandelion growing through a sidewalk crack.
 One might wonder why we don't just throw up our hands and give up?

 The answer is simple: We're Here To Work.